samedicorp/modula/README.md

 For development I use VS Code.
 A build script is included which runs the pack script when you hit Ctrl-Shift-B. This automatically packs the complete script into a `.conf` file in `autoconf/custom`.
 It also writes a `.json` file to the same place.

+## Modules

+Modula is based around the idea of combining modules.

+Each module in Modula is a Lua object that provides some functionality to the overall script.

+Modules are registered with the core.
+During registration a module can ask to respond to certain events and actions.
+They can also publish their services, to be used by other modules.

+The idea here that each module has a clearly defined tasks - such as showing an altimeter, managing auto-braking, managing the landing gear, controlling flight, etc.

+You can combine these modules in different ways to make the overall script that you want.

+You can also share these modules between multiple scripts.

+If you want a different style of altimeter, you simply replace the altimeter module.
+If your ship doesn't have a warp drive, you don't bother with the warp module.
+Etc.

+When the script is finally packed up for distribution, only the code for the modules that were used is actually included.

 ## Example

 For an example script, see [this project](https://github.com/samedicorp/modula-test).